 - Mix the sugar and pectin, then puree with cool plum puree in a blender.
-Transfer the mixture to a stove and cook on medium, and then high heat, whisking constantly, until thickened.
-Beat in the lemon juice, then transfer to jars and can in a water bath for 10 minutes.
+Transfer the mixture to a stove and cook on medium, and then high heat, whisking occasionally until it comes to a rapid boil.
+Cook until the mixture hits 220 F on the thermometer.

 - Beat in the lemon juice, transfer to pint jars and can in a water bath for 10 minutes or the recommended time for the jars you're using.